 If your state doesn’t have any protections listed, call your hospital’s billing department and ask about their collections policy.

 Your unpaid hospital bill cannot affect your credit report for 12 months from the time it goes to collections, based on a change the three major credit bureaus enacted on July 1, 2022.
 This applies to any medical bills that were already paid or in collections at the time of the change.
 Plus, starting in January 2023, any unpaid medical debt under $500 won’t affect your credit at all.

 Now that you know your rights, you can breathe a little easier knowing you have time to negotiate your hospital bill before it affects your credit.

 If your hospital bill has gone to collections, your hospital is unlikely to negotiate, because it has already sold your bill to a collections agency.

-Goodbill isn't currently able to negotiate hospital bills that are already in collections, but you still have options.
-Experian, one of major bureaus, has published this guide on how to negotiate a hospital bill directly with a collections agency if you still want to lower your bill.
-You'll want to weigh your options carefully, as settling with the collections agency for a reduced balance could affect your credit score.
+Goodbill isn't currently able to negotiate hospital bills that are already in collections, but Experian has published this guide on how to negotiate a hospital bill directly with a collections agency if you still want to lower your bill.
+You'll want to weigh your options carefully, though, as settling with the collections agency for a reduced balance could still affect your credit score.